TommyC81/TPF2-LineManager/README.md

   will be cloned, so it is therefore recommended to keep a single type of vehicle per line.
 * When removing a vehicle from a line, the oldest vehicle will always be removed.
 Additionally, the mod will ensure at least 1 vehicle remains on each line.
-* Sensible rules for both PASSENGER and CARGO lines are used by default.
-However, if this doesn't work as desired, see the line rule section below for more information.
+* Sensible rules for both PASSENGER and CARGO lines are used by default (if automatic vehicle management is enabled for the respective category of lines).
+However, if this doesn't work as desired, see the "Line rules" section below for more information.

 ### In-game menu
 The mod has in in-game menu, that can be accessed via the "[LM]" text in the bottom in-game status bar.
 The following LineManager options area available in the in-game menu: